ccallawa/alyvix_server_doc/install.rst

    * Go to the folder :file:`C:\\Program Files\\Alyvix\\Alyvix Server\\cert\\`
    * Save :file:`cert.crt` as an HTTPS certificate recognized by your CA
    * Save :file:`cert.key` as its (unprotected) password

+   Note that the private key is all you need, you should not be asked for an additional password.

 #.
 Run **Alyvix Service** within Windows Services